Ankr-network/ankr-docs/pages/staking/for-integrators/oracles/pancakeswap-oracle.md

 ### Prerequisite knowledge
 Before we dive into the example, you should know two things:
-* Since there is no direct pair aBNBc-BUSD on PancakeSwap, the price is calculated via 2 pairs — ankrBNB (ex-aBNBc)-BNB and BNB-BUSD — which is done automatically, without additional user interaction.
+* Since there is no direct pair aBNBc-BUSD on PancakeSwap, the price is calculated via 2 pairs — ankrBNB-BNB and BNB-BUSD — which is done automatically, without additional user interaction.
 The user just asks the oracle for the price of ankrBNB (ex-aBNBc) in BUSD.
 * The oracle iteratively collects price for a pair every `periodSize` and stores it in an array of the `granularity` length.
 `periodSize` = `windowSize` / `granularity`.
    * `periodSize` — frequency, which oracle queries PancakeSwap for the price of a pair with.